Fraximov/CANVAS/README.md

 <img width="1250" height="354" alt="image" src="https://github.com/user-attachments/assets/522c13bd-0a88-4f3e-97b4-f6cc546b2af3" />
 <img width="1242" height="125" alt="image" src="https://github.com/user-attachments/assets/20f2bc9a-27d7-4282-a140-335ab37807b0" />

+#### 3. Filters
+You can filter the dataset with three different filter sliders:
+- Intensity thresholding: in percent of the cut-off intensity threshold below which one the features are kept, i.e. if the slider is on 10, it means the data will retain 10% of the most intense features.
+- Sirius score threshold: Features possessing lower scores than this treshold will be removed from the analysis.
+The General Sirius score indicates how confident Sirius is on the molecular formula annotation.
+- Canopus score threshold: Features posessing lower scores than this threshold will be removed from the analysis: The Canopus score treshold applies individually to Pathway, classes and subclasses hierarchy.
+If one of these values is lower than the treshold, the feature is removed entirely.
+We advice to keep this threshold fairly low.

+#### 4. Select specific features
+If the feature has been identified in Sirius CSI:Finger ID, you can browse the list of compound names here by searching the name by the entry text.
+Select the compounds of interests and everything else will be discarded from the dataset.
+You can add as many compounds as wanted.

 ### 2. Data visualization
 #### 1. Sunburst plot